Javed Iqbal (admiral): War and command appointments in the Navy

 From 1983 to 1986, Iqbal was posted with the Pakistan Armed Forces–Middle East, where he served as a naval adviser to the Qatari Emiri Navy and, later, as military adviser to the Qatari government.
 In 1989, Captain Iqbal assumed the command of the PNS Badr, where he served as a commanding officer until the warship was returned to the United States.
 In 1990–1991, Iqbal was posted with the Ministry of Defence (MoD) and was selected to serve as a naval adviser at the High Commission of Pakistan in New Delhi.

 In 1992, he was promoted as one-star admiral, Cdre.
 He served as a commanding officer of the elite Special Services Group Navy until he was appointed as the director naval intelligence in 1992.

 Director Naval Intelligence and Agosta scandal

 In 1992, Rear-Admiral Iqbal was appointed as Director-General of the Naval Intelligence (DGNI).
-He was among the officers who investigated the rumors surrounding acontroversial arms deal signed with France as early as 1994 to 1995.
+He was among the officers who investigated the rumors surrounding a controversial arms deal signed with France as early as 1994 to 1995.
 Based on an accidental tip and reference received in sting intelligence, Iqbal eventually met with Zafar Iqbal in Karachi and arrested him to reveal information about the parties that were being paid among public and military officials.
 Iqbal briefed his findings to Cdre.
 Shahid Ashraf.

 While commenting on his service-promotion, Iqbal, after retiring from his military service, reportedly said to news reporters: "Adm.
 Saeed Khan was the real person to take away big chunk of the deal because the deal was implemented in his tenure."